neulab/ExplainaBoard/README.md

 **Method 1 - Standard Use:** Simple installation from PyPI (Python 3 only)

 ```
+pip install --upgrade pip  # recommending the newest version of pip.
 pip install explainaboard
 python -m spacy download en_core_web_sm  # if you plan to use the TextClassificationProcessor
 ```